The Missing Chapter in the Brochure on the “Pink Promises”

 Kontrollkommisjonens Elisabeth Grøndahl

-Revelation: What is Happening at Diakonhjemmet Hospital, Adult Psychiatric Department Vinderen
+Revelation: What Is Happening at Diakonhjemmet Hospital, Adult Psychiatric Department Vinderen

-Documents from the department, as well as patients’ testimonies and experiences, reveal serious unethical practices at Diakonhjemmet Hospital that constitute violations of medical ethics and human rights.
+Documents from the department, together with patient testimonies and lived experiences, reveal serious and ongoing unethical practices at Diakonhjemmet Hospital, Adult Psychiatric Department Vinderen.
+These practices constitute clear violations of medical ethics, patient rights, and fundamental human rights.

-Incorrect Assessments and Unprofessional Evaluations
+Flawed Assessments and Unprofessional Evaluations

 Violation of Privacy